fsprojects/LocSta/README.md

 Note that:

 - Generator functions themselves have only a state as input and have the signature: `'state option -> 'reader -> Res<'value, 'state>` (`'reader` is unused in these example).
 - The generator function can be wrapped inside another function that takes input parameters.
-After all input parameters are applied, the generator function remains.
-  When these functions have only one input parameter (which can be tupled), we call it an *Effect*.
+- The characteristics of these parameters can be const-like (like *seed* above), or it can be a value that gets transformed.
+Technically, there is no difference between any kind of parameter.
+Wrapper functions with one (unsupplied) input parameters are called *Effect*, and we will see later that effects can also be composed easily.
-- The `'reader` value is unused in these example, but can be useful when evaluating to pass in context from the runtime environment.
+- The `'reader` value is unused in this example, but can be useful when evaluating to pass in context from the runtime environment.
 - The first evaluation of `counterEval 10` is equivalent to `seq { 0..9 }`

-#### Init comprehension
+#### Init Comprehension

 There is the `init` function that simplifies construction of `Gen` functions: Instead of dealing with initial state optionality inside the computation function, you can specify a seed and pass it to the `init` function alongside with your computation function: